 Moreover, Kanazawa is a leading tourist city where 8 million tourists visit every year.
 It was a great castle town ruled by an influential leader from the 17th century to the second half of the 19th century.
 Kanazawa has not suffered from any war devastation or big natural disasters.
 Thus, Kanazawa has maintained rows of historical houses and various traditional handicrafts and traditional performing arts.

-The Hokuriku Shinkansen (a high-speed railway line) from Tokyo to Kanazawa will start operating on March 14, 2015, and the further economic development of Kanazawa is expected, along with an increase in the number of sightseers.
+The Hokuriku Shinkansen (a high-speed railway line) from Tokyo to Kanazawa started operating on March 14, 2015, and the further economic development of Kanazawa is expected, along with an increase in the number of sightseers.

 The climate of Kanazawa is almost as mild as that of Tokyo or Osaka.
 There are few days with temperatures below freezing between December and February.
 However, there are few days of fine weather, and the snow often piles up.